bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 Also one command, in your project's root, run `now dev` to get a local environment.

 ## Let's sum it up
-This article only sums up the basic usage of Now's serverless function and there is still a lot to learn about them.
-I also recommed deploying your next static site with Now, the workflow is truly amazing.
+This article only scratch the surface of what's possible with Now and there is still a lot to learn.
+I recommed you to explore the cloud platform from simple deployments to serverless functions.
+The workflow is truly amazing.

-See the related link below to learn more.
+See the related link below to learn more, perfect readings for a Sunday.

+Happy holidays🎅